Bekshanskiy/timetwister/README.md

 Please feel free to open an issue or submit a pull request.

+## Attribution

+### Icons
+The clock square icon used in this extension is designed by **[Bharat Design](https://www.iconscout.com/contributors/bharat-icons)** and is used under the Digital License.
+The original icon can be found at [IconScout](https://iconscout.com/icon/clock-square).

+We gratefully acknowledge Bharat Design for creating this beautiful and functional icon design.

 ## License

 This project is licensed under the MIT License.

+**Note**: The icon assets are used under separate licensing terms as described in the Attribution section above.